ImKeishin/hostably-web-rentals-asp/README.md

 This project is built with:

-- Vite
+- HTML
-- TypeScript
+- CSS
-- React
+- JavaScript
-- shadcn-ui
+- ASP.NET
-- Tailwind CSS
+- MySQL

 ## How can I deploy this project?